dclenz/edge_usr/docs/chapters/setup/cloud.rst

    In the next step, this is the CentOS 7 AMI with id ``ami-0053bef6747ca58bf`` in the ``us-west-2`` region, obtained from `CfnCluster <https://github.com/awslabs/cfncluster/blob/v1.6.0/amis.txt>`_.
    Update the id according to your region and to a possibly more recent version, matching your CfnCluster-version.

-2. Next, we launch a single spot ``c5.xlarge`` instance, which runs on SKX with 4 hyperthreads, 8GiB of memory and a 30GB of root disk.
+2. Next, we launch a single spot ``c5.18xlarge`` instance, which runs on SKX with 36 cores, 144GiB of memory and a 30GB of root disk.
    Further, our instance uses the public ssh-key and security group ``edge``.

   .. code-block:: bash